intel/xpumanager/doc/smi_install_guide.md

 rpm -i --prefix=/usr/local xpu-smi.xxxxxxxx.xxxxxx.xxxxxxxx.rpm
 You need set the environmental variable LD_LIBRARY_PATH if you change the installation folder.

-## Start to user Intel XPU-SMI
+## Start to user XPU-SMI
-By default, Intel XPU-SMI is installed the folder, /usr/bin, /usr/lib and /usr/lib64.
+By default, XPU-SMI is installed the folder, /usr/bin, /usr/lib and /usr/lib64.
 The command line tool is xpu-smi.
 Please refer to "smi_user_guide.md" for how to use the command line tool.

 ## RPM uninstall
 sudo rpm -e xpu-smi